droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > * **Six Players**.
 Increase the number of giant spiders in the first wave to eight.

 > [!info]+ **Phase Spider Harvesting**
-> A single adult **phase spider** possesses two large fangs, each of which can produce up to three vials of venom.
-A character can harvest a single fang successfully by succeeding on a DC 12 Dexterity (Nature) check.
-(On a failure, the fang is cracked and unusable.)
+> A single adult **phase spider** possesses two large fangs, each of which can produce up to two vials of venom.
+A character can harvest a single fang successfully by succeeding on a DC 23 Nature check or DC 23 Survival check.
 >
-> If a glass vial or similar nonreactive material is available, a character can harvest one or more vials of venom by succeeding on a Dexterity (Nature) check and meeting one of the following DCs:
->
+> Critical Success.
+The character harvests two vials of venom.
-> * **DC 14.** The character harvests one vial of venom.
+> Success.
+The character harvests one vial of venom.
-> * **DC 16.** The character harvests two vials of venom.
+> Failure.
+The character harvests nothing.
-> * **DC 18.** The character harvests three vials of venom.
+> Critical Failure.
+The character is subjected by the spider's venom.

 > [!item]+ **Phase Spider Fang**
 > While using this fang as an additional material component for your spells, acid, cold, fire, lightning, thunder, or poison damage your spells deal to incorporeal undead ignores immunity to that damage.
 (The fang isn't consumed when used in this way.)